Ask a Principal Broker: Understand What You Are Signing

 Today many things are possible online – from the convenience of your phone you can do all of your banking, you can pay with a credit card, you can Facebook and Instagram, and you can even sign contracts through a program such as Dotloop or Docusign.
 But is signing via your phone, or even through email, a good idea?
 The answer, like all other things involving internet-based activity, is that sometimes it is a good idea and sometimes it is not.
 Online signing is definitely convenient, but it can also be dangerous.
 Protect yourself by making sure you know and understand what you are signing because by signing the contract, both parties agree to specific obligations, responsibilities and disclosures.

 So, what are you agreeing to when you sign the residential sale contract?
 Decades ago, the contract was short and concise.
-Today, the standard Realtor’s residential sale agreement is 11 pages – and that is without any additional addenda which modify and add to the basic contract when there are situations such as a well, septic system, woodstove, historic designation, a attached rental, homeowner’s association and much more.
+Today, the standard residential real estate sale agreement is 11 pages – and that is without any additional addenda which modify and add to the basic contract when there are situations such as a well, septic system, woodstove, historic designation, a attached rental, homeowner’s association and much more.
 Potentially, the contract could have more than 15 or 20 pages when the offer is first made – that’s a lot of agreements!

 A few (remember – there are MANY others) of the most important provisions are: